-A graduate student who falls below a 3.0 overall grade point average at the close of any semester during which one or more semester credit hours are attempted will be placed on probation.
-If an enrolled student on probation fails to achieve a minimum 3.0 overall grade point average at the close of the next semester or summer school following the starting of the probation, the student will be suspended.
+A graduate student who falls below a 3.0 SHSU grade point average at the close of any semester or summer semester during which one or more semester hours are attempted will be placed on probation.
+Two summer sessions are equivalent to one long semester.
+If an enrolled student on probation fails to achieve a minimum of a 3.0 SHSU grade point average at the close of the next semester following the start of the probation, the student will be terminated from graduate studies.